The Little Sister (2025 film)

 The Little Sister (La Petite Dernière) is a 2025 coming-of-age drama film written and directed by Hafsia Herzi.
 It is an adaptation of Fatima Daas's 2020 autofiction novel The Last One.
 It follows Fatima (Nadia Melliti) a young lesbian descendant of Algerian immigrants in Paris, who struggles to balance the expectations of her Muslim family.
 The supporting cast includes Park Ji-min, Louis Memmi, Mouna Soualem, and several non-professional actors.
 The film is a co-production between France and Germany.

-The film had its world premiere at the main competition of the 78th Cannes Film Festival on 16 May 2025, where it won the Queer Palm and the Best Actress prize, and will be theatrically released in France on 22 October 2025 by Ad Vitam.
+The film had its world premiere at the main competition of the 78th Cannes Film Festival on 16 May 2025, where it won the Queer Palm and the Best Actress prize.
+It was theatrically released in France on 22 October by Ad Vitam.
+It received seven nominations at the 51st César Awards, winning Best Female Revelation (for Nadia Melliti).

 Synopsis

 Fatima, 17, is the youngest of three daughters in a French-Algerian family.
 Wanting to find her own path in life, she begins university studies in Paris, where she embraces new experiences.
 She struggles to develop her identity and balance emerging desires, including her attraction to women, while also maintaining a sense of loyalty to her family.